Andrew Young was at Martin Luther King’s side throughout often violent struggle for civil rights

 “That wasn’t my part of the movement,” he said.
 “I was maybe a field general.”

-Young would go on to become mayor of Atlanta, a congressman and the U.S. Ambassador to the United Nations.
+Young would go on to become mayor of Atlanta, a congressman and U.S. ambassador to the United Nations.
+He was interviewed by The Associated Press as part of a series on the 1965 Voting Rights Act.
+Ten years ago this month, the court threw out what many consider the heart of that landmark law — the ability of the Justice Department to enforce it in states and counties with a history of voter suppression.

-The journey to the Voting Rights Act was an arduous one, he recalled.
+The journey to the Voting Rights Act was an arduous one, Young recalled.
 In December 1964, Young and King headed to Washington to meet with President Lyndon Johnson after King had just accepted the Nobel Peace Prize.
 Young recalled they had to wait several hours as the president met with his advisers about what Young believes was the growing conflict in Vietnam.

 When they did get in, they were met by a president who appeared weary and stressed.